Past Shows: Seriously Entertaining

 APRIL 2019: THE STRENGTH OF IGNORANCE

-This April, House of SpeakEasy speakers examined “The Strength of Ignorance.”
+In April, Seriously Entertaining got educated on “The Strength of Ignorance” with four illuminating speakers.
 Journalist Max Boot delved into his personal ideological journey sparked by the Trump presidency.
 Poet Ross Gay highlighted the joys in our daily lives that we often ignore.
 Novelist Andri Snær Magnason told a magical story of why we can’t avoid the changing world around us.
 Journalist Vicky Ward separates myth from reality on the Kushners.

 View photos from the show